bright-op/cards/README.md

 # cards
 cards pricing challenge
-This is my first challengeso it is not perfect but it is really good i'd say.
+This is my first challenge so it is not perfect but it is really good i'd say.